humanmade/asset-manager-framework/readme.md

 * [X] XML-RPC requests for media
 * [X] Any code that calls `wp.media()` to open the media manager and work with the selected attachments

-The following custom field libraries have been tested and are known to be compatible:
+The following custom field libraries have been tested and are compatible out of the box:

 * [X] CMB2
 * [X] Advanced Custom Fields (ACF)
 * [X] Fieldmanager

+The following third party plugins are supported via an integration layer included in MLP:

+* [X] MultilingualPress 3

 The following new features are planned but not yet implemented: